thirumurthis/Learnings/python/Hosting_python_app_in_oracleCloud.md

 $ nohup python app.py &
 ```

+### Output

-- Since the Oracle instance is accessible from the internet, with the IP address we can access the Instance to serve the response
+- Since the Oracle instance is accessible via internet, with the IP address I can access the instance to serve the response
-- The url in this case is `http://192.9.244.94:8084/`, the response will be a JSON pay load looks like below
+- The URL in this case is `http://192.9.244.94:8084/`, the response is JSON pay load looks like below

 ```
 {
     " 1": {